-In a High Court ruling published today (another leading NGA surrogacy case), Mrs Justice Theis has warned parents of children born through international surrogacy that they must apply to court in the UK if they want to be the legal parents of their children.
+In a High Court ruling published today (a case in which we represented the parents), Mrs Justice Theis has warned parents of children born through international surrogacy that they must apply to court in the UK if they want to be the legal parents of their children.

 She said: “The legal relationship between children born as a result of surrogacy arrangements and their intended parents is not on a secure legal footing without [a UK parental order] being made.
 That can have long term legal consequences for the children… The message needs to go out loud and clear to encourage parental order applications to be made in respect of children born as a result of international surrogacy agreements, and for them to be made promptly.”

-In this case, the parents had followed UK legal procedures and the court made a parental order in their favour.
+In this case, the parents applied and the court made a parental order.
 The surrogate – in accordance with Californian law – had been paid $56,750 plus expenses for her inconvenience.
 Californian surrogacy attorney Michelle Keeyes, who works with many couples from the UK, says: “In the US it is typical to pay a first time surrogate approximately $25,000-$30,000 for her time and inconvenience over the course of the pregnancy.
-For UK parents, it is imperative that they retain legal counsel in both the UK and the US (or the country where their surrogacy will take place) who are familiar with the legal process and how their payments will impact their application for a UK parental order.”
+For UK parents, it is imperative that they retain legal counsel in both the UK and the US.”

 You can read the full judgment in the case of J v G (2013) EWHC 1432 here, or find out more from our website about international surrogacy law.